 retail market rules and retail market scheme have the same meanings as they have in section 11ZOA.

-[Section 11WJ inserted by No. 53 of 2003 s.
+[Section 11WJ inserted: No. 53 of 2003 s.
 28.]

 11WK.
 Deemed contract where customer takes gas without making arrangements

 (1) This section applies if a customer commences to take a supply of gas at premises without entering into a contract for that supply with the holder of a trading licence.